 I’ve always said you can’t take a successful leader at one company, put them in a different company and expect them to achieve the same success with the same approach.
 Every situation is unique, and the same goes for company culture and the steps you have to take to build the right one for your team.

 But if you agree with me, that culture is about values and belief, there are some consistencies in the way you can build and maintain it.

 Win hearts and minds first

-The first six or seven years I spent trying to build this culture at Vodafone Group Enterprise, I stuck to that traditional corporate formula: incrementally improving on the previous year’s results.
+The first six or seven years I spent trying to build this culture at Vodafone for Business, I stuck to that traditional corporate formula: incrementally improving on the previous year’s results.

 But when I moved into Enterprise Operations three years ago, the team were in a crisis position and we had to act fast.
 We needed something authentic and relevant enough to inspire people to go on the journey we needed them to go on.